Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Abstract

 \section{Abstract}

-Billions of IoT devices will be deployed in the near future, taking advantage of the faster Internet speed and the possibility of orders of magnitude more endpoints brought by 5G/6G.
-With the blooming of IoT devices, vast quantities of data that may contain private information of users will be generated.
-The high communication and storage costs, mixed with privacy concerns, will increasingly be challenging the traditional ecosystem of centralized over-the-cloud learning and processing for IoT platforms.
+Billions of IoT devices will be deployed in the near future, taking advantage of faster Internet speed and the possibility of orders of magnitude more endpoints brought by 5G/6G.
+With the growth of IoT devices, vast quantities of data that may contain users' private information will be generated.
+The high communication and storage costs, mixed with privacy concerns, will increasingly challenge the traditional ecosystem of centralized over-the-cloud learning and processing for IoT platforms.
 Federated Learning (FL) has emerged as the most promising alternative approach to this problem.
-In FL, training of data-driven machine learning models is an act of collaboration between multiple clients without requiring the data to be brought to a central point, hence alleviating communication and storage costs and providing a great degree of user-level privacy.
-We discuss the opportunities and challenges of FL for IoT platforms, as well as how it can enable future IoT applications.
+In FL, training data-driven machine learning models is an act of collaboration between multiple clients without requiring the data to be brought to a central point, hence alleviating communication and storage costs and providing a great degree of user-level privacy.
+However, there are still some challenges existing in the real FL system implementation on IoT networks.
+In this paper, we will discuss the opportunities and challenges of FL in IoT platforms, as well as how it can enable diverse IoT applications.
+In particular, we identify and discuss seven critical challenges of FL in IoT platforms and highlight some recent promising approaches towards addressing them.